datalakehouse/docs/docs/tools/cli/service/flink.rst

   * - ``--table-name``
     - The Flink table name
   * - ``--kafka-topic``
-    - The Aiven for Apache Kafka topic to be used as source/sink (Only for Kafka integrations)
+    - The DLH for Apache Kafka topic to be used as source/sink (Only for Kafka integrations)
   * - ``--jdbc-table``
-    - The Aiven for PostgreSQL table name to be used as source/sink (Only for PostgreSQL integrations)
+    - The DLH for PostgreSQL table name to be used as source/sink (Only for PostgreSQL integrations)
   * - ``partitioned-by``
     - A column from the table schema to use as Flink table partition definition
   * - ``--like-options``